Basic Russian for beginners

-Welcome to our online course of Russian language.
-We have created 14 lessons for you to discover this wonderful language, so you can have a basic first contact.
-In other words, here you won't find long lessons with never-ending grammar explanations.
-We want you to see many different details of the Russian language in the least possible time.
-By doing so, you'll have a general understanding in a short period of time.
-Russian has grammatical concepts which might be non-existent in your own language.
-That's why we'll see most of them briefly, so you get to know them, without having to read long explanations.
+Welcome to our online course on the Russian language.
+We have created 14 lessons for you to discover this wonderful language so you can have a basic first contact.
+In other words, you won't find long lessons with never-ending grammar sections here.
+We touch on a variety of aspects of the Russian language, which gives you a general understanding in a short period.
+Russian has grammatical concepts which might be non-existent in your native language.
+We'll introduce them briefly, so you get to know them without having to read long explanations.

 Useful phrase in Russian